 Yamaha recommends a minimum operator age of 16 years old.

 Adults must supervise use by minors.
 Know your local operator age and training requirements.

-This watercraft is designed to carry the operator and up to 3 passengers.
-Never exceed the maximum load limit or allow more than 4 persons (or 3 persons if a water-skier is being pulled) to ride the watercraft at one time.
+• This watercraft is designed to carry the operator and one passenger.
+Never exceed the maximum load limit or allow more than 2 persons to ride the watercraft at one time.

-Maximum load: 300 kg (662 lb)

-Load is the total weight of cargo, operator and passengers.
+Maximum load: 160 kg (353 lb) Load is the total weight of cargo, operator and passenger.

-Do not operate the watercraft with any passengers on board until you have considerable practice and experience riding alone.
-Operating the watercraft with passengers requires more skill.
+• Do not operate the watercraft with a passenger on board until you have considerable practice and experience riding alone.
+Operating the watercraft with a passenger requires more skill.
 Take the time to become accustomed to the handling characteristics of the watercraft before trying any difficult maneuvers.